 A woman may wear makeup 1-2 weeks after your surgery.
 I would ask that you refrain from any tinting, perms or hair treatments other than shampooing and styling for about 3 weeks after the surgery or until the incisions are completely healed.
 I will give you the go-ahead for this.
 You may put Vaseline on your incisions to protect them the first time you get your hair colored.

 People often ask how long a facelift will last.
 There is no set time that a facelift will last.
 It depends entirely on the individual.
 People who smoke and spend a lot of time in the sun or who have a genetic predisposition to premature aging have the kind of skin that will show aging earlier after a facelift than a patient who does not have these risk factors.

-Rarely, some patients with a very large amount of skin or fat under the neck or very heavy jowls may feel they would like a second facelift within a few years to really get a well-defined neckline.
+Some patients, especially those with a very large amount of skin or fat under the neck or very heavy jowls, may feel they would like a second facelift within a few years to really get a well-defined neckline.
 This is because there is a limit to how much lifting or tightening a single procedure can safely be done at one time without risking significant wound-healing problems or more visible scars or an un-natural look.
 Most patients have only one facelift in their lives.
-However, some patients will have several, and this is due to a combination of their own aging process and their personal desires.
+However, some patients will have several, and this is due to a combination of their own aging process, the elasticity of their skin and their personal desires.
 A significant weight gain or loss after surgery can undo the effect of a facelift.
 Please be aware that if any enhancement is desired after your initial surgery, there will be surgical and anesthesia fees that will apply.

 I hope that this information has not been overwhelming in that it describes all the possible complications of this procedure.
-Nonetheless, the vast majority of patients have successful, uncomplicated surgery and are quite pleased with their results.
+Nonetheless, most patients have successful, uncomplicated surgery and are quite pleased with their results.

 It will be a pleasure to discuss facelift surgery with you.
 Please feel free to call my office with any questions you may have (804-320-8545).